 Reconstructive plastic surgery at Moffitt

 At Moffitt Cancer Center, the Reconstructive Oncology Program takes a comprehensive approach to cancer treatment, and we’re pleased to perform reconstructive plastic surgery for patients whose cancer experience left them with some type of physical defect.
 Our team, led by Program Leader Rogerio Neves, MD, includes numerous surgeons who specialize in plastic surgery.
 Those clinicians will work with the other providers on your treatment team to develop a highly individualized plan that’s tailored to your specific needs.

 To learn more about the reconstructive and cosmetic plastic surgeries offered at Moffitt Cancer Center, call us at 1-888-663-3488 or fill out a new patient registration form online.
-At Moffitt, personalized cancer treatment starts on day one, and new patients will be connected to a cancer expert within just one day, a turnaround time faster than that offered by any other cancer hospital in the country.
+At Moffitt, personalized cancer treatment starts on day one, and new patients will be connected to a cancer expert as soon as possible.